canyavall/Portfolio/ThinkCode/README.md

   * flatAndSort: Given 1 bidimensional Array, return a sorted array of them
   * filterLucky: filter if a number in an array of numbers has the number 7 inside
   * maxPOssibleScore: Check max score from an object and an array
+  * snailSort: Given an n x n array, return the array elements arranged from outermost elements to the middle element, traveling clockwise.

 * Java
   * findLetter: Finds a missing char in one string